aarddict/tools/doc/aardtools.rst

 - Add option ``--skip-article-title`` for xdxf to not add article title at the beginning of article (some dicitonaries already have it)

-- Remove support for article :term:`aar-JSON` article format
+- Remove support for JSON article format

 - Add command to fetch siteinfo, require that siteinfo file is explicitely specified with ``--siteinfo`` option